Lille: Middle Ages

 The Countess died in 1244 in the Abbey of Marquette, leaving no heirs.
 The rule of Flanders and Hainaut thus fell to her sister, Margaret II, Countess of Flanders, then to Margaret's son, Guy of Dampierre.
 Lille fell under the rule of France from 1304 to 1369, after the Franco-Flemish War (1297–1305).

-The county of Flanders fell to the Duchy of Burgundy next, after the 1369 marriage of Margaret III, Countess of Flanders, and Philip the Bold, Duke of Burgundy.
+The county of Flanders fell to the Burgundian State next, after the 1369 marriage of Margaret III, Countess of Flanders, and Philip the Bold, Duke of Burgundy.
 Lille thus became one of the three capitals of said Duchy, along with Brussels and Dijon.
 By 1445, Lille counted some 25,000 residents.
 Philip the Good, Duke of Burgundy, was even more powerful than the King of France, and made Lille an administrative and financial capital.

 On 17 February 1454, one year after the taking of Constantinople by the Turks, Philip the Good organised a Pantagruelian banquet at his Lille palace, the still-celebrated "Feast of the Pheasant".
 There the Duke and his court undertook an oath to Christianity.

 In 1477, at the death of the last duke of Burgundy, Charles the Bold, Mary of Burgundy married Maximilian of Austria, who thus became Count of Flanders.